alxbilger/machinelearningeducation/README.md

 The formal neuron is limited to the input patterns linearly separable.
 The XOR problem cannot be solved with a single formal neuron.
 In this example, the association of 3 neurons (2 in a hidden layer, and one in the output layer) is able to solve the XOR problem.

 ![alt text](XORNeuralNetwork/XOR_classification.PNG "XOR classification with a simple neural network")

+## Linear regression
+In this example, we consider a set of observations of the selling price of houses considering some house properties.
+The goal is to propose a linear model of the price from the observations.
+An evaluation of the model is introduced, and a method to compute the model coefficients.